robin-raymond/zax.io/basics.md

-                    // input / output argument type within a meta-function date                // date of compile as a string literal deprecate           // declare API sections as being deprecated discard             // suppress warning on unused variable or
+                    // input / output argument type within a meta-function date                // date of compile as a string literal deprecate           // declare API sections as being deprecated error               // cause an error in compilation execute             // evaluates code blocks at compile time export              // make type, variable, etc visible to module importation
-                    // non captured results
-error               // cause an error in compilation execute             // evaluates code blocks at compile time export              // make type, variable, etc visible to module importation